kgjersda/mediatek7925e-bluetooth-fix/README.md

 The fix works at the udev level, which processes device events before GVFS can claim the device.

-### What the udev Rule Does

-The rule matches your specific device by vendor/product ID and:

-- Clears incorrect identification flags
-- Tells userspace tools to ignore the device
-- Allows kernel drivers (btusb, mt7xxx) to claim it normally
-- Prevents desktop environments from trying to mount it

 ## Installation

 ### Quick Install